 If you want to keep 5-7 female bettas in a sorority with bottom feeders and invertebrates, a 10 to 20-gallon tank is ideal.

-I planted heavily in my self-sustaining betta sorority and didn’t use any nutrient or CO2 supplements.
+I planted heavily in my self-sustaining betta sorority and didn’t use any nutrients or CO2 supplements.
 As a result, the substrate will be critical for plant nutrition.

 You may also use chemical-free garden soil, but you’ll need to soak it in water for a few days before drying it and layering it on the bottom.